jcruse03/Google-DDNS-Update/README.md

 ```bash
 $ sudo ./setup.sh
 ```
-*the downloaded repo files are no longer needed at this point and can be deleted* *If updating or reinstalling you are done*
+*the downloaded repo files are no longer needed at this point and can be deleted.*

+*If updating or reinstalling you are done*
 5. Edit the config file at /etc/ddns-update.conf
   You must have at least 1 ddns synthetic record already set up on google domains.